lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-creating-oracle-webLogic-server-12c-oracle-database-12c-virtual-machine.md

 	c.
 Do not add any endpoints at this time.

 9. Choose or create a resource group.
-For more information, see [Using the Azure Preview Portal to manage your Azure resources](/documentation/articles/resource-group-portal).
+For more information, see [Using the Azure portal to manage your Azure resources](/documentation/articles/resource-group-portal/).

 10. Choose a **Subscription**.